AS Corbeil-Essonnes (football)

 Association Sportive de Corbeil-Essonnes was a football team located in Corbeil-Essonnes, France.
 Founded in 1951, it was the football section of the parent multi-sport club AS Corbeil-Essonnes, but the section stopped operations in 2016.
 The colours of the team were green and white.

 History

 AS Corbeil-Essonnes was founded in 1951 as the product of a merger between FC Corbeil and Sporting Club Essonne.
-The highest tier it played at in its history was the Division 2, which it reached on two occasions: in 1982–83 and in 1984–85.
+The highest tier it played at in its history was the Division 2, which it reached in the 1980–81 and 1982–83 seasons.
 The furthest Corbeil-Essonnes progressed in the Coupe de France was the round of 64, achieving this feat in the 1960–61 and 1984–85 editions of the tournament.

 In 2016, the football section of AS Corbeil-Essonnes closed down.